Sheshiyer/wiki-heyzackai/00-foundation/zack-ai-product-guardrails.md

 - **Buy‑Box Bullets**:
   - Multilingual conversation and stories for daily practice.
   - Adaptive long‑term memory that grows with your child.
-  - Parent mood summaries from chats (opt‑in, privacy‑first).
+  - Parent mood summaries from chats (opt‑in; parental awareness; local processing by default; no third‑party data sharing).
   - Screen‑free playtime that sparks curiosity.
   - Emotion‑aware responses to build empathy.
 - **SEO Metadata**: